CPHCloud/envWP/README.md

 This file should hold the database information (which is normally set up in wp-config.php) for a given environment.

 #### The environment
 To setup your envWP correctly you need to have an environment file.
 Environment files are named like {env_name}.env.
 That means a local environment has exactly one .env file called local.env and staging has one called stagin.env.
-The environement files hold key->value pairs that define some basic setup like the base url, debuggin on/off and other envrionment specific vars.
+The environement files hold key->value pairs that define some basic setup like the base url, debuggin on/off and other environment specific vars.
 The keys and their values are seperated with triple colons - like `key ::: value`.
 At the very least the file should contain this `base_url ::: http://mysite.com` where 'http://mysite.com' is replaced with the actual url of the environment.

 ###### Properties
-* base_url      - The base URL for the envrionment (string)
+* base_url      - The base URL for the environment (string)
 * debug         - Toggle debugging (On/Off - default: Off)
 * debug_display - Toggle display errors on screen (On/Off - default: Off)
 * language      - The locale to use for this environment (string - default: en_US)